-Allow the selection of individual Candidate HCCs (instead of all Candidate HCCs listed) to review the net impact this subset would have on the patient’s calculated risk score.
+Allowing the selection of individual Candidate HCCs (instead of “all” Candidate HCCs listed) to review the net impact this subset would have on the patient’s calculated risk score.

 Role-based access to control to determine which users can view, add, update and reject HCCs.

+Integration with other medical systems.

 References